vinteum-bdl/mastering-seminars/mastering-lightning/week2-socratic-questions.md

 > Can Bob recover his funds from the payment channel?**

 **Purpose:**
-- Lead students to realize the need for safe exists.
+- Lead students to realize the need for safe exits.
 - Make students think about what can go wrong at all times an action is performed.

 **Example of Good Expected Answer:**